danielnuriyev/engineering-blog/data-platform.md

 - Model deployment for inference:
   - Monitor models in production
   - Alert on issues
-  - (Open question: level of direct user interaction with models and required UX)
 - Integrated AI assistance for development, testing, and monitoring

 ### Data Visualization